Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Simulation Results

-{} Each node is assumed to have four antennas.
+Each node is assumed to have four antennas.
 In the upper sub-plot of Fig. \ref{fig:FigiTreeGIWF}, we consider the moderate interference case, where we set $g_{l,k}=0\textrm{dB},\ \forall k,l$.
 In the lower sub-plot of Fig. \ref{fig:FigiTreeGIWF}, we consider strong interference case, where we set $g_{l,3}=10\textrm{dB},\ l=1,2$ for the interfering links, and $g_{l,k}=0\textrm{dB}$ for other $k,l$'s.
-It can be observed that the three algorithms converge in both cases.
-But Algorithm PT and PP achieve a much higher sum-rate than the selfish water-filling.
+It can be observed that Algorithm PT and PP achieve a much higher sum-rate than the selfish water-filling.
 In the upper sub-plot of Fig. \ref{fig:FigIFCGIWF}, we set $g_{l,k}=0\textrm{dB},\forall k,l$, and similar results as in Fig. \ref{fig:FigiTreeGIWF} can be observed.
-In the lower sub-plot, we consider a strong interference channel, where we set $g_{l,k}=10\textrm{dB},\forall k\neq l$, and $g_{l,k}=0\textrm{dB},\forall k=l$.
+In the lower sub-plot, we set $g_{l,k}=10\textrm{dB},\forall k\neq l$, and $g_{l,k}=0\textrm{dB},\forall k=l$.
 In this case, the selfish water-filling based algorithm no longer converges.
 Algorithm PT converges with a good initial point found by a typically three trials.
-But even with a non-converging initial point, Algorithm PT still achieves a higher sum-rate than the selfish water-filling.
 Algorithm PP converges for almost all channel realizations, which demonstrates its insensitivity to the interference loops and strength.

-Algorithms PT and PP can be used to find the approximate boundary of the convex hull of the achievable rate region of MIMO B-MAC networks.
+Algorithms PT and PP can be used to find the approximate boundary of the convex hull of the achievable rate region.
 In Fig. \ref{fig:FigIFCBP}

-{}, we plot the approximate boundary achieved by Algorithm PP for a two-user interference channel with 3 antennas at each transmitter and 4 antennas at each receiver.
+, we plot the approximate boundary achieved by Algorithm PP for a two-user interference channel with 3 antennas at each transmitter and 4 antennas at each receiver.
 The sum power constraint is $P_{T}=10\textrm{dB}$.
-The weights are $w_{1}=\mu$ and $w_{2}=1-\mu$, with $\mu$ varying from 0.01 to 0.99 with step 0.01.
-The boundary (dot line) obtained from a single initial point for Algorithm PP is close to the\emph{ }\textit{pseudo global optimum}\textit{\emph{ (solid line),}} which is the best solution of Algorithm PT with many randomly generated initial points.
+The weights are $w_{1}=\mu$ and $w_{2}=1-\mu$, with $\mu$ varying from 0.01 to 0.99.
+The boundary (dot line) obtained from a single initial point for Algorithm PP is close to the\emph{ }\textit{pseudo global optimum}\textit{\emph{ (solid line)}}.
 The result demonstrates that Algorithm PP can find good solutions even with single initial point.

 {} Not showing is that Algorithm PT with a single initial point also achieves near pseudo optimum boundary.